rosasalberto/image2vec/README.md

 Both demos are created using streamlit.

 #### Requirements
-The requirement packages are: numpy, scikit-learn, matplotlib, tensorflow, pillow, and streamlit.

-    $ pip install numpy
-    $ pip install scikit-learn
-    $ pip install matplotlib
-    $ pip install tensorflow
-    $ pip install pillow
-    $ pip install streamlit
+pip install -r requirements.txt
 ---
 ### Use
+- Download any dataset of images to use

 #### Change 'config.py'
-Download any dataset of images and change the 'DATABASE_PATH' variable from 'config.py' to your dataset path.
+- Change the 'DATABASE_PATH' variable from 'config.py' to the path of your dataset of images.
-Also, change the 'N_IMG' variable to the number of images you want to embed from your dataset.
+- Change the 'N_IMG' variable to the number of images you want to embed from your dataset.
-And set 'DO_KPCA' to True if you want to perform Kernel PCA dimensionality reduction on the last hidden layer from Inception V3 model.
+- Set 'DO_KPCA' to True if you want to perform Kernel PCA dimensionality reduction on the last hidden layer from Inception V3 model.

 #### Run '0_image2vec.py'
 ```bash